 Top 10 recipes for rain or shine

-It's impossible to predict the weather for a Bank Holiday weekend.
-So that you're prepared come rain or shine, we've picked five ingredients and turned each one into two recipes: one for good weather, the other for bad.
+What's going on with the weather?
+So that you're prepared come rain or shine, we've picked five ingredients and turned each one into two recipes: one for good weather, one for bad.

 Ahhhh peas… they’re always there for us.
 Dig out your bag from the back of the freezer when it’s sunny out, and whip up a very light radish and pea salad for lunch.
 All it takes is the obvious, plus a solitary spring onion and a crème fraiche dressing.